kubestash/docs/docs/guides/volume-populator/pvc/index.md

   namespace: demo
 spec:
   accessModes:
-  - ReadWriteMany
+  - ReadWriteOnce
   resources:
     requests:
       storage: 1Gi
   dataSourceRef:
     apiGroup: storage.kubestash.com
     kind: Snapshot
-    name: gcs-repository-nfs-pvc-backup-frequent-backup-1704281100
+    name: gcs-repository-pvc-backup-frequent-backup-1704281100
 ```
 Here,
-  - `spec.dataSourceRef` specifies that which `snapshot` we want to restore into our populate volume.
+  - `spec.dataSourceRef` specifies that which `Snapshot` we want to use for restoring and populating the volume.
-  - we are referencing a `snapshot` object that we have backed up in the previous section.
+  - We have referenced the `Snapshot` object that was backed up in the previous section.

 Let's create the `PVC` object that we have shown above,